 Read more: Data Analyst vs. Business Analyst: What’s the Difference?

-Becoming a business analyst may require gaining skills and credentials applicable to the work and the industry you're interested in.
+Becoming a business analyst often requires gaining skills and credentials applicable to the work and the industry you're interested in.
 Coursework, certifications, or degrees can each aid your path to a job as a business analyst.

 Here are some skills you’ll typically want to have as a business analyst.